From Industrial Data to Business Value - Why Data isn’t the New Oil

 Few people realize how unlikely it is that their industrial analytics initiatives are going to deliver real bottom-line value.
 In this post, I’ll share some statistics you need to be aware of.
 I’ll then talk about some of the reasons why the odds are so poor.
 Finally, I’ll share my thoughts on the one capability you should invest in to succeed.

-In my work as a business developer and industrial IoT analytics “evangelist”, I meet a lot of very impressive companies across the Oil & Gas, Maritime and Energy ecosystems.
+In our work in industrial IoT analytics “evangelist”, we meet a lot of very impressive companies across the Oil & Gas, Maritime and Energy ecosystems.
 They all have great people who are leading ambitious programs to digitalize and transform using data and analytics.
-I’ve been exposed to a few hundred different initiatives already.
+We’ve been exposed to a few hundred different initiatives already.

 However, hardly any of these initiatives have gone beyond the pilot stage.
 In fact, most of them didn’t survive beyond that cool PowerPoint presentation supported by a mock-up demonstration to the management team.

-Don’t take my word for it.
+Don’t take our word for it.
 Ask around.
 Google it.
 The most frequently cited source is probably Gartner who predicts a mere 20% of data analytics initiatives will deliver business outcome through 2022.

 If you’re more into studying past track record - researchers at the Oxford Saïd Business School found that any technology program with a decent budget was a wild bet against the odds.
 Two-thirds of all studied programs (roughly 1,500) had budget overruns.
 The average budget overrun on those projects was close to 80%.
 Even more disconcerting, hardly any of those projects delivered any measured business value.

-I’ve played a variety of roles on data initiatives (and tech-enabled initiatives more broadly): Executive sponsor, project manager, external advisor, independent auditor to name a few.
-I’ve seen (and been responsible) for successes and failures.
-I’ve analyzed and discussed these at length with people way more experienced than me.
+We've played a variety of roles on data initiatives (and tech-enabled initiatives more broadly): Executive sponsor, project manager, external advisor, independent auditor to name a few.
+We’ve seen (and been responsible) for successes and failures.
+We've analyzed and discussed these at length with people way more experienced than us.
 All in all, it seems there are at least three behaviors making these things risky:

 Let’s get one myth out of our way.
 Data is not the new oil.
 Oil has clear utility, is expensive to produce and is valued in relation to its scarcity.
 On the contrary, data is cheap to produce, limitless in volume and has no default value.
 As long as there are organizations treating their data as a scarce, expensive and invaluable asset, we can forget about the promises of a networked, collaborative digital ecosystem.